thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack:: -- [Added in TB 84.0b3, backported to TB 78.6.1]

-Gets the label of the toolbar action.
+Gets the label of the messageDisplayAction.

 .. api-header::
    :label: Parameters